bbatsov/metaredux/_posts/2019-01-01-happy-new-cider.md

 [here](http://www.cider.mx/en/latest/about/contributing/#funding),
 with OpenCollective currently being the preferred channel.
-As usual the year begins with the dream that we're going to get enough funding from users and sponsors to be able to allocate more time on the project, pay bounties for certain features to be developed and so on.
+As usual the year begins with the dream that we're going to get enough funding from users and sponsors to be able to allocate more time to the project, pay bounties for certain important features to be developed and so on.
 So far donations haven't worked out well for CIDER, but at least their annual amount has been gradually climbing (it reached almost $5000 this year).
+Perhaps we should revise our strategy on this front, as doing the same things and expecting different results supposedly doesn't speak very well for one's character...

 Some people suggested recently that CIDER should start charging commercial users, as most companies would never really donate money,